FluentValidation/FluentValidation/docs/aspnet.md

   .AddFluentValidation(fv => fv.RegisterValidatorsFromAssemblyContaining<PersonValidator>());
 ```

-Validators that are registered automatically using `RegisterValidationsFromAssemblyContaining` are registered as `Transient` with the container rather than as `Singleton`.
+Validators that are registered automatically using `RegisterValidationsFromAssemblyContaining` are registered as `Scoped` with the container rather than as `Singleton`.
 This is done to avoid lifecycle scoping issues where a developer may inadvertantly cause a singleton-scoped validator from depending on a Transient or Request-scoped service (for example, a DB context).
-If you are aware of these kind of issues and understand how to avoid them, then you may choose to register the validators as singletons instead, which will give a performance boost by passing in a second argument: `fv.RegisterValidatorsFromAssemblyContaining<PersonValidator>(lifetime: ServiceLifetime.Singleton)` (note that this optional parameter is only available in FluentValidation 9.0 or newer).
+If you are aware of these kind of issues and understand how to avoid them, then you may choose to register the validators as singletons instead, which will give a performance boost by passing in a second argument: `fv.RegisterValidatorsFromAssemblyContaining<PersonValidator>(lifetime: ServiceLifetime.Singleton)` (note that this optional parameter is only available in FluentValidation 9.0 or later).

 You can also optionally prevent certain types from being automatically registered when using this approach by passing a filter to `RegisterValidationsFromAssemblyContaining`.
 For example, if there is a specific validator type that you don't want to be registered, you can use a filter callback to exclude it: